Oracle to buy privately held Skire

 Software maker Oracle Corp said it would buy privately held Skire Inc, which makes software that helps companies plan and execute projects, for an undisclosed amount.

 Skire is Oracle's fifth acquisition this year.
-The company bought Taleo Corp, a maker of Web-based software for recruiting employees, for $1.9 billion (1.2 billion pounds) earlier this year.
+The company bought Taleo Corp, a maker of Web-based software for recruiting employees, for $1.9 billion earlier this year.

 Menlo Park, California-based Skire, which was founded in 2000, will help its customers deliver projects on time and budget, improving efficiency and cutting costs, Oracle said.